rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

   auth.currentUser.updatePassword(password);
 {{< /highlight >}}

-That's it for the whole authentication interface for your React components to be connected to the firebase API.
+That's it for the whole authentication interface for your React components to be connected to the Firebase API.
 It covers all the use cases for the purpose of this tutorial.
-Finally, you should expose the implemented authentication methods and the firebase functionalities itself form your firebase module.
+Finally, you should expose the implemented authentication methods and the Firebase functionalities itself form your Firebase module.

 In *src/firebase/index.js* file: